-These cap-shaped restorations protect teeth that have been weakened by root canal therapy or decay, or top a dental implant to fill the gaps left by missing teeth.
-Dr. Cooley is a skilled dentist who offer?beautiful ceramic and zirconia crowns that blend seamlessly within your smile.
-To learn more about whether dental crowns are right for you, contact our Germantown, TN office today.
+These cap-shaped restorations protect teeth that have been weakened by root canal therapy or decay or top a dental implant to fill the gaps left by missing teeth.
+Dr. Cooley and Dr. Flexsenhar are skilled dentists who offer beautiful ceramic and zirconia crowns that blend seamlessly with your smile.
+To learn more about whether dental crowns are right for you, contact our Germantown and Memphis area office today.

 Designing Your Crown